 He had parked in a space reserved for handicapped drivers.
-It was well-marked with the wheelchair logo painted on a blue field on the pavement plus a sign on a post.
+It was well marked with a wheelchair logo painted blue on the pavement, plus a sign on a post.
 It was the last remaining handicapped space available.

-The time was, I would confront drivers who parked illegally in handicapped spaces, but I have grown tired of their profanity-laced responses.
-Some simply laugh, point to their heads and make a comment like, “It’s OK.
-I am handicapped . . . up here!”
+The time was I would confront drivers who were illegally in handicapped spaces.
+But, I’ve grown tired of their profanity-laced responses.
+Some of them simply laugh, point to their head, and make a comment like “it’s OK, I’m handicapped up here.”